greggelong/ham/README.md

 # ham
 ## hanzi art maker

+I tried to change the way it writes to the screen but I forgot it got the

+image as video was captured not an image

 Here I have an online version in javaScript using p5.js DOM

 and pixel array.